danos/vyatta-cfg-bonding/doc/control-flow.md

 processing.

-Teamd will follow this with additional messages sent to the kernel that set the master's MAC address and some team genetlink options list messages (TEAM_ATTR_LIST_OPTION) to set the LAG mode, hash function, etc.
+Teamd will follow this with additional messages sent to the kernel that set the aggregate's MAC address and some team genetlink options list messages (TEAM_ATTR_LIST_OPTION) to set the LAG mode, hash function, etc.
 All of these are, if successful, echoed by the kernel as multicast messages which the controller also receives and forwards to the dataplane.

-### Slave interface addition/removal
+### Member interface addition/removal

 In the vRouter these events are triggered with the "ip link set ... [no]master" commands which generate the appropriate RTM_NEWLINK messages.

-After the team kernel module notifies the team daemon that one or more slaves have been added by sending a team genetlink message containing a port list (TEAM_ATTR_LIST_PORT).
+After the team kernel module notifies the team daemon that one or more members have been added by sending a team genetlink message containing a port list (TEAM_ATTR_LIST_PORT).
-The dataplane also receives these messages from the controller and these port lists, instead of the RTM_{NEW,DEL}LINK messages, trigger slave addition/removal in the bonding driver.
+The dataplane also receives these messages from the controller and these port lists, instead of the RTM_{NEW,DEL}LINK messages, trigger member addition/removal in the bonding driver.
 Although the controller has no way to enforce a particular message ordering of a mixture of RTM_{NEW,DEL}LINK and team genetlink messages (they arrive on different sockets), the order of team genetlink messages on their own is preserved.
-This is the reason that port lists are used to add slaves; when using port lists for this a slave is guaranteed to be added before any options, such as "enabled", are applied to it AND it is guaranteed that no options will be applied after the slave is removed.
+This is the reason that port lists are used to add members; when using port lists for this a member is guaranteed to be added before any options, such as "enabled", are applied to it AND it is guaranteed that no options will be applied after the member is removed.
-No options are inadvertantly discarded for lack of a target slave device.
+No options are inadvertantly discarded for lack of a target member device.

-### Slave Interface Link State Change
+### Member Interface Link State Change

-When a change in link state occurs, the slave interface raises an interrupt which is signaled to the dataplane through an eventfd.
+When a change in link state occurs, the member interface raises an interrupt which is signaled to the dataplane through an eventfd.
 There are _two_ watchers of these events in the dataplane.